ajbanjara/Wireshark/CreatingPatches.md

 # Creating Patches

+:warning: **We're migrating to GitLab on August 23rd**

+If you're working on a code contribution, you might want to hold off on uploading it until then.
+Source code contributions prior to the August 23rd migration should be uploaded to our [Gerrit code review site](https://code.wireshark.org/review/).
+After the migration they should be uploaded to our [GitLab repository](https://gitlab.com/wireshark/wireshark/-/tree/master).

-Source code contributions should be sent via the [code review site](https://code.wireshark.org/review/).
-The page [Development/SubmittingPatches](/Development/SubmittingPatches) has complete information on the patch submission process.
+The [Development/SubmittingPatches](/Development/SubmittingPatches) wiki page and [contribution section of the Developer's Guide](https://www.wireshark.org/docs/wsdg_html_chunked/ChSrcContribute.html) have complete information on the patch submission process.

-:warning: <strong>Before submitting your changes:
+:warning: **Before submitting your changes:**

   - **Fuzz test them\!** See [FuzzTesting](/FuzzTesting) for more details.